Great Train Robbery (1963): Post Office Investigation

 The Post Office Investigation Branch (IB) had to establish the amount of money stolen, £2,595,997.10s.0d.
 They also sought to identify what money had been taken so that the relevant banks could be notified.
 Deficiencies in High-Value Package carriage security were reported and secure carriages were immediately brought back into service.
 The installation of radios was recommended as a priority.
 The investigation was detailed in a report by Assistant Controller Richard Yates that was issued in May 1964.

 Captures

 Roger Cordrey

 The first gang member to be caught was Roger Cordrey.
 He was with his friend, William Boal who was helping him lie low in return for the payment of old debts.
-They were living in a rented, fully furnished flat above a florist's shop in Wimborne Road, Moordown, Bournemouth.
-The Bournemouth police were tipped off by Ethel Clark when Boal and Cordrey paid her for three months rent in advance on a garage in Tweedale Road, off Castle Lane West.
+They were living in a rented flat above a florist's shop in Moordown, Bournemouth.
+The Bournemouth police were tipped off by Ethel Clark when Boal and Cordrey paid her for three months rent, in advance on a garage in Tweedale Road.
 Clark was the widow of a former police officer and Boal and Cordrey made the whole payment in used ten-shilling notes.
 Boal, who was not involved in the robbery, was sentenced to 24 years and died in prison in 1970.
 Police later acknowledged that he was the victim of a miscarriage of justice.